ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 1. Make sure that your input files are in Thrift-serialized format, consistent, and organized in a common directory for each job. *Consistent* means that you should be prepared to (re-)run all dependent annotators up to your requested annotation and starting with the lowest common existing annotation in a **random** sample of 25 files in the input directory.
 It is preferred that all of your documents in a given job have the same existing annotations.

-2. Set up MR
+2. From your main Hadoop directory, execute './bin/hadoop jar curator.jar'. // TODO plus batch scripting??

-3. Get output
+3. Get output // TODO

 ### Examining the Log Files ###